 Eligibility

-The application deadline is December 15, 2023.
-Applicants will be notified of the results by the end of January, 2024.
+The application deadline is December 15, 2024.
+Applicants will be notified of the results in mid-January 2025.
 The award winner will be sent a discount code for the day-of-registration fee.
 Following the presentation at the National Symposium, reimbursement of up to $500 of expenses to present at the symposium will be paid upon completion of travel and submission of an expense report.

 Mona Jahani